lcyin/todo-list-api/CONTRIBUTING.md

 2. **Make your changes:**
    - Follow the coding guidelines in the project documentation
-   - Write tests for new functionality
+   - Write tests for new functionality following `docs/TESTING.md`
    - Ensure all existing tests pass

 3. **Commit your changes:**